-Service What is not covered or has limited coverage т Therapy (behavioral health) Group therapy sessions must be 50 minutes or less Family and individual therapy must be conducted in a provider's office, a facility or, if appropriate, at a member's home Thermal therapy No coverage for any type of thermal therapy, including the application or purchasing of hot packs, cold packs or continuous thermal therapy devices Third parties No coverage for any medical supply or service (such as a court-ordered test or an insurance physical) that is required by a third party but is not otherwise medically necessary.
+Service What is not covered or has limited coverage т Therapy (behavioral health) Group therapy sessions must be 50 minutes or less Family and individual therapy must be conducted in a provider's office, a facility or, if appropriate, at a member's Thermal therapy home No coverage for any type of thermal therapy, including the application or purchasing of hot packs, cold packs or continuous thermal therapy devices Third parties No coverage for any medical supply or service (such as a court- ordered test or an insurance physical) that is required by a third party but is not otherwise medically necessary.
 Other examples of a third party are an employer, an insurance company, a school, a court or a sober living facility.
 TMJ (temporomandibular joint) disorder Treatment of TMJ disorder is limited to the initial diagnostic examination, initial testing and medically necessary surgery.
 TMJ disorder is a syndrome or dysfunction of the joint between the jawbone and skull and the muscles, nerves and other tissues related to that joint.
-Tobacco cessation counseling Limited to 300 minutes each plan year.
-Counseling is also covered as part of your preventive exam.
+Tobacco cessation counseling Counseling is also covered as part of your preventive exam.
 Transportation to/from appointments Transportation to the place where you will be receiving hospice services is covered.
-There is no coverage for any other transportation to or from scheduled appointments.
+Non-emergency ground transportation may be covered if it is medically necessary and your medical condition is such that no other form of transportation is viable.
+Non- emergency ambulance transportation requires preapproval.
 Travel time No coverage for travel time to or from medical appointments V Vision correction No coverage for surgery to correct refractive errors (visual acuity problems).
 Non-covered services include orthoptics for vision correction, radial keratotomy, and other laser surgeries.
 Refractive errors include astigmatism, myopia (near-sightedness), hyperopia (far-sightedness), and presbyopia (aging-related blurry vision).
 W Weight loss Physician services for weight loss treatment are limited to members whose body mass index (BMI) is 40 or more while under the care of a physician.
 Any such treatment is subject to periodic review.
-No coverage for residential inpatient weight loss programs No coverage for membership fees and food items used to participate in a commercial weight loss program Wheelchair transit systems No coverage for transit systems used to secure wheelchairs in moving vehicles.
-Wigs Not covered for any purpose other than the replacement of hair loss resulting from treatment of any form of cancer or leukemia
+No coverage for residential inpatient weight loss programs No coverage for membership fees and food items used to periodic review.
+Wheelchair transit systems to participate in a commercial weight loss programNo coverage for transit systems used to secure wheelchairs in moving vehicles.
+Wigs Not covered for any purpose other than the replacement of hair loss resulting from treatment of any form of cancer or leukemia.